 11. The province of logic 219; 12.
 Logical necessity 254; 13.
 Logic and rationality 291; Conclusion 321; Notes 324; Bibliography 356; Glossary-Index 371; Name Index 379.

-is a single, well established, conception of the subject, and the one offered in this book does not pretend to represent them all.
+think that there is a single, well established, conception of the subject, and the one offered in this book does not pretend to represent them all.
 Although I shall not attempt to give a precise

-formalism and about meaning and truth in general.
+nature of his formalism and about meaning and truth in general.
 Although Frege himself does not use the term 'philosophical logic', it is clear that these reflections are close to our contemporary

-that term.
+understanding of that term.
 His insistence on the fact that 'logic' in the wide sense is concerned with language in general and should be kept separate from both psychology and the theory of

-Dummett's claim that Frege's inquiries belong also to the philosophy of language and that this discipline holds for him the position of a primary philosophy.
-Russell proposed explicitly the term
+knowledge justifies Dummett's claim that Frege's inquiries belong also to the philosophy of language and that this discipline holds for him the position of a primary philosophy.
+Russell proposed

-philosophical logic for a general enquiry into the nature of 'logical forms'.
-By this he did not mean only a study of the structure of logical languages, but also of the logical structures of natural
+explicitly the term philosophical logic for a general enquiry into the nature of 'logical forms'.
+By this he did not mean only a study of the structure of logical languages, but also of the logical

 called formal philosophical logic." (from the Introduction).

-- Wolfram Sybil.
+Wolfram, Sybil.
+1989.
 Philosophical Logic.
 An Introduction.
-London: Routledge 1989.
+London: Routledge.

-for assessing the consistency and validity of arguments.'
-At the present time there are two main systems of formal logic, usually known as the propositional calculus and
+assessing the consistency and validity of arguments.'
+At the present time there are two main systems of formal logic, usually known as the propositional calculus and the predicate

 The other branch of logic, philosophical logic, which is my concern here, is very much more difficult to delimit and define.
 It can be said to study arguments, meaning,